Detecting high-dimensional entanglement by randomized product projections

 where the estimated moments $\mathcal{R}_e(\vr)=\mathbb{E}[\mathcal{S}_U]$ and $\mathcal{Q}_e(\vr)=\mathbb{E}[\mathcal{S}_O]$ are defined as the mean values of $\mathcal{S}_U$ and $\mathcal{S}_O$, respectively.

-To estimate the statistic distribution of $F_{e}(\vr)$, a direct approach is to calculate many $F_{e}(\vr)$ from several data sets.
+To estimate the statistical distribution of $F_{e}(\vr)$, a direct approach is to calculate many $F_{e}(\vr)$ from several data sets.
 However, obtaining more data sets is extremely challenging since additional experimental runs are required to estimate the expectation values of observables.
-In the following, we present an algorithm to estimate a $\mathrm{SN}$ lower bound by only using one data set $\mathcal{S}_U$ and $\mathcal{S}_O$.
+In the following, we present an algorithm to estimate an $\mathrm{SN}$ lower bound by only using a single data set $\mathcal{S}_U$ and $\mathcal{S}_O$.

-For each expectation values $E_U^{(l)}(\vr)$ and $E_O^{(l)}(\vr)$ defined in Eqs.~(\ref{III:eq1},\ref{III:eq2}), we begin by estimating the quantity $F_{e}^{(l)}(\vr)=(d+1)E_U^{(l)}(\vr)-\frac{d-1}{2}E_O^{(l)}(\vr)-\frac{1}{d}$ via Eq.~(\ref{II:eq2}).
+For each expectation values $E_U^{(l)}(\vr)$ and $E_O^{(l)}(\vr)$ defined in Eqs.~(\ref{III:eq1},\ref{III:eq2}), we begin by estimating the quantity $F_{e}^{(l)}(\vr)=(d+2)E_O^{(l)}(\vr)-(d+1)E_U^{(l)}(\vr)$ via Eq.~(\ref{II:eq2}).
 Then, we collect the data set $\tilde{F}_{e}(\vr)=\{F_{e}^{(l)}(\vr)\}_{l=1}^{N}$ and construct the confidence interval of $F(\vr)$, $[F_{\mathrm{lb}},F_{\mathrm{ub}}]$, where the lower bound and upper bound are